timothyho12321/official-project-03-fe/README.md

 - Review soap products and see its respective variants, to know the name, stock, last update, color.

-EDIT
 #### Owner
-- Create new employee accounts.
+- Create new staff accounts.
 - Create, update, delete and read all available products and variants
 - Able to view orders and update its status

+#### Staff
+- View only products.
+- Able to add and edit new variants to existing products.

 #### Non-functional
 - Mobile responsiveness: user-friendly layout on the mobile phone.